 My solution was simple.
 Equip a few small planes with some magical powder and get them to spray the menacing and sempiternal clouds.
 Viola!
 I could not understand why adults had not come up with such a brilliant idea.

 Trade is one of the main trademarks of the globalization process.
-Nowadays, most countries in the world exchange products and services on a regular basis and use local comparative advantages to specialize in specific trade sectors and/or commodities.
+Nowadays, most countries exchange products and services regularly and use local comparative advantages to specialize in specific trade sectors and/or commodities.
 Food and agricultural products are important components of this process.
 Within countries, rapid urbanization has increased the demand for food.
-At the same time, the number of people working in the agricultural sector and living in rural areas has decreased substantially.
+Simultaneously, the number of people working in the agricultural sector and living in rural areas has decreased substantially.
 While some food staples are imported, others are still produced locally but must travel from rural areas to urban centers and big cities to meet the demand.

 In the last decade, Artificial Intelligence (AI), including siblings machine learning and deep learning, has been growing by leaps and bounds.
 More importantly, the technology has been deployed effectively in a wide range of traditional sectors bringing real transformational change while raising fundamental socio-economic (joblessness, more inequality, etc.) and ethical (bias, discrimination, etc.) issues along the way.
 As it stands today, AI, understood as a set of still-evolving technologies, seems poised to become a general-purpose technology that could leave no stone untouched.